A new restaurant opens in your neighborhood.

 People know when you’re not being honest, so be patient instead.

 While you may get better results using social proof, it’s not required to get people to buy from you.
 Don’t ever feel the need to create fictional testimonials or reviews.
 They’ll hurt you worse in the long run.
-Click To Tweet
+Share on XBut if you decide you absolutely must have some social proof for your service, there are a few things you can try.

 Add a quote from an industry influencer about the bigger picture that your product or service tackles.